-- 5 women, who represent 41.7% of the total number of directors and 42.8% of the number of independent directors. - 58.3% of independent directors. - 2.9 years average term of office of directors. - 58.8 years old on average.
+- 5 women, who represent 41.7% of the total number of directors, 45.45 of the non-executive directors and 42.8% of independent directors. - 58.3% of independent directors. - 3.25 years average term of office of directors. - 58.9 years old on average. - Diversity of knowledge and professional experience: professionals with very diverse training (in Law, Economics and Business Studies, Civil Engineering, Mining Engineering, Industrial Engineering, Mathematics, etc.), as well as significant professional experience in the public and private sectors, both in Spain and abroad.

-The company is among the companies that headed the IBEX 35 with the highest presence of women on the Board of
+The company ranks among the top IBEX 35 companies with the highest presence of women on the Board of Directors. surpassing the target of 30% set for 2020 in Recommendation 14 of the Good Governance Code Listed of Companies.